Conelike radiant structures: Left-invariant conelike radiant structures on three-dimensional unimodular Lie groups

-The results on $3$-dimensional unimodular Lie algebras reported in Lemmas \ref{3dsslemma} and \ref{3dunilemma} are closely related to and could be deduced from the results of \cite{Jacobson-threedimensional, Malcolmson}, which describe simple three-dimensional Lie algebras over arbitrary fields.
+The claims about $3$-dimensional unimodular Lie algebras stated in Lemmas \ref{3dsslemma} and \ref{3dunilemma} are closely related to and could be deduced from the results of \cite{Jacobson-threedimensional, Malcolmson}, which describe simple three-dimensional Lie algebras over arbitrary fields.